Field Notes from Midlife : Mind. Body. Place. Parenting

-I’m 59, living in Spearfish on the edge of the Black Hills—mostly, but wishing for more time in New Orleans.
-Husband to Ann; dad to twins, 24, and an 11-year-old who lives loud and sideways.
+Husband to my best friend and father to three great kids, a pair of 24yr old twins and a neuro-spicy 11yr old.
 First-gen American of Italian and Libyan heritage, raised in Queens in the ’70s and ’80s—stoops, subways, and a street-level read of people.
 Work life: designer to creative director to co-founder of a retail design firm, sold after 24 years; now mostly retired, still hanging on as an honorary VP for a national restaurant group.

 I write field notes from the backside of the hill—mind, body, life, place.
 The ground shifted under my feet, and I’m glad it did.
 Different map, different promises.
 A lot of men my age are angry or tired of bending; I’m not interested in that posture.
 Less swagger, more honesty.
 More acceptance, more room, more grace.
 I try to translate why some of us flinch—how we were raised—so the young don’t write us off, and so we can accept and embrace change.
 Not a lecture.
 A gentle explainer from a sensitive guy trying to be better.